Notifications

 A rule connects a channel to a job for a specific event:

-You can attach multiple rules to the same job — for example, send failures to Slack and all completions to a webhook.
+You can attach multiple rules to the same job — for example, send failures to Slack, all completions to a webhook, and approval requests to email or Telegram.

 Attaching rules to monitors